WHY IT'S DIFFERENT?

 Ethiopians are very friendly people, we've never had any issues with safety or security, but with cultures being so different it's good to stick close to your guide in the event of any issues.

 As a tour operator we are not able to offer inclusive flights as part of our experiences however we are more than happy to help you find the most appropriate incoming and outgoing flights for you.
 All the listed airports fly in and out of Addis Ababa with multiple different airlines to choose from.
-We highly recommend using Skyscanner to find the cheapest flights.
+We highly recommend using Ethiopian Airlines as they are very affordable, the only airline that flies direct and most importantly will give you up to a 50% discount on internal flights if you have booked your international flight with them.
+They are the only domestic carrier in Ethiopia.

 Our prices are based on people sharing, for solo travellers who would prefer a private room the price per person will include a solo occupancy fee.